pourmand1376/hugopapermod_english/content/posts/2022/al-folio-Jekyll-website/index.md

 baseurl: # the subpath of your site, e.g. /blog/
 ```

 Wait for some time until Github Actions finish.
 You can go to `Actions` tab and see its progress.
 Here, we only need `Deploy` Action to pass.
-Other actions are not important.
+Other actions are not important for now.

 Wait some time as it may last up to 5 minutes.